All Things Stewart Springs

 Before changing the former low sit-down desk to a tall, protective, practical counter for standing staff, the effect of the faster chi bombarding seated workers with arrivals standing over them could be overwhelming.
 Poor Pat, CeeCee, Suzie, Mary and countless others who dealt with visitors that way for ages.
 But on the positive side, it did make the place endearingly "just folks for having the simple desk inside the office."

-Infinite possibilities under perfect stewardship -- paging the universe for new champions for the public good
+Infinite possibilities under perfect stewardship -- paging universe for new champions serving public good

 Every mineral springs resort routinely deals with trying pressures that a flood of visitors can create.
 Orr Springs and Breitenbush eased the problem by setting limits on number of day visitors allowed in, all by call-ahead process -- no walk ins.
 Stewart's in times past ineffectively tried getting handle on occasional flood of locals-day visitors by limiting number in group without zapping surcharge (with predictably unfavorable response; it was like saying, "Okay, we'll let you crowd in, but it'll cost ya extra.").